6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 Kanazawa Oden store that local customers have been praising.
 The most popular dish is the "Crab Mask" available only in winter.

-The restaurant is a local favorite with 80% of the customers being regulars.
-The restaurant offers about 40 kinds of oden, from the standard Kanazawa oden such as "Goshoguruma," a fu (wheat gluten) filled with minced cod and vegetables, and "Akamakihaben," a red spiral-shaped fish paste, to oddballs such as "Dashimaki Dashi-maki Tamago (rolled egg).
+A popular local restaurant with 80% regular customers.
+You can enjoy about 40 kinds of oden, from the standard Kanazawa oden such as "kuruma-fu" and "akamaki haben," a red spiral-shaped fish paste, to odd varieties such as "dashimaki tamago" (rolled egg).
 The broth with onion as a secret ingredient is slightly sweet and blends well with all ingredients.

 Especially in winter, the restaurant offers a wide selection of oden, including "shirako (milt)" and "gensuke daikon (radish)," a Kaga vegetable.
 Among them, "crab masks" made of Kabako crab shells stuffed with leg meat are available only from mid-November until the end of the year, and are such a delicacy that reservations are made several months in advance.